edubergeek/sdaas/README.md

 ## Quick Start
-We run a demo service at the [Institute for Astronomy, University of Hawaii, Manoa](https://www.ifa.hawaii.edu/) on host: data.ifa.hawaii.edu and port 7411.
+We run the SDaaS service at the [Institute for Astronomy, University of Hawaii, Manoa](https://www.ifa.hawaii.edu/) on host: data.ifa.hawaii.edu and port 8411.
 This service allows you to list available datasets.
-You can select a dataset and filter it, transform it and stream stream it to a client using **SDaaS**.
-To do this, run the Jupyter notebook [sdaas_demo.ipynb](./sdaas_demo.ipynb/).
+You can then select a dataset by **id** to work with.
+There are 3 primary operations you can perform on the selected dataset.
+You can 1) filter, 2) transform and 3) stream the dataset to a client using a **SDaaSClient** object (defined in [SDaaSClient.py](./client/app/SDaaSClient.py/).
+To experiment with SDaaS, run the Jupyter notebook [SDaaSDemo.ipynb](./client/app/SDaaSDemo.ipynb/).

-# Taxonomy
+# SDaaS Taxonomy
 1. Data model
-    1. Bag of objects
+    1. Object
-    1. Examples are atomic objects
-    1. A batch is a fixed size set of examples
     1. Bag
+    1. Example
+    1. Batch
+1. Object
+    1. An object may be a bag or an example
+1. Bag
     1. An ML training set is a bag of objects
     1. A dataset is a bag of objects
     1. A bag contains one or more objects (no empty bags)
-1. Object
-    1. An object may be a bag or an example
 1. Example
     1. An example may be composable in which case it is a bag of objects with assembly instructions
     1. An example may be simple in which case it is a bag of one or more objects that require no assembly
     1. An example must be serializable (e.g. to a byte stream)
-    1. All data comprising an example is associated in two subsets (X, Y) where Y can be an empty set but X is never empty.
+    1. All data comprising an example belongs to one of two subsets (X, Y) where Y can be an empty set but X is never empty.
+        1. X
+            1. Dependent variables, aka in machine learning, features.
+        1. Y
+            1. Independent variables aka in machine learning, ground truth or training targets.
+            1. Self-supervised and unsupervised algorithms typically have a null Y set, using X as the target of training.
+1. Batch
+    1. A batch is an ephemeral bag comprising a fixed number of examples

 # Generator Pipeline